 I also find the addition of an egg in this recipe, in the wet ingredient stage, creates a richness that also retains moisture and prevents a dry sconce.

-Here’s how to Make Blueberry Scones with Lemon Glaze
+Here’s How to Make Lemon Blueberry Scones with Lemon Glaze

 STEP 1: Prep the Scone Dough

-In a large mixing bowl, add flour, sugar, baking powder, lemon zest and salt (exact quantities in recipe card below).
+In a large mixing bowl, add flour, sugar, baking powder, lemon zest, and salt (exact quantities in the recipe card below).